bheisler/blog-hugo-source/content/post/pennys-sword-rwby-part1.md

 ]
 +++

-In this post, I'll show you how I built a light-up replica of Penny Pollendina's unnamed swords from Rooster Teeth's excellent animated web show [RWBY](http://www.roosterteeth.com/show/rwby).
+In this post, I'll show you how I built a light-up replica of Penny Polendina's unnamed swords from Rooster Teeth's excellent animated web show [RWBY](http://www.roosterteeth.com/show/rwby).
 RWBY is what originally got me into propmaking - I've already made Yang's Ember Celica shotgauntlets and Adam's Wilt & Blush Sword/Shotgun Combo.
 This is the first time I've documented